nicklockwood/FastCoding/README.md

 If you wish to substitute a different class for decoding, you can implement the -classForFastCoding method and FastCoding will encode the object as that class instead.
 If you wish to substitute a different object after decoding, use the -awakeAfterFastCoding method.

 If you have removed or renamed a property of a class, and want to provide backward compatibility for a previously saved FastCoder file, you should implement a private setter method for the old property, which you can then map to wherever it should go in the new object structure.
 E.g. if the old property was called foo, add a private -setFoo: method.
 Alternatively, override the -setValue:forUndefinedKey: method to gracefully handle any unknown property.

+If you want more precise control of the coding, such as using different names for keys, etc. then you can implement the NSCoding protocol.
+By default, if a class implements NSCoding, FastCoder will rely on the NSCoding methods to encode the object instead of automatically detecting the keys.

 Security